climatecharlie/ClimateCharlie.github.io/README.md

 ![Fact](https://climatecharley.github.io/assets/images/fact.png)

-* "Fact!"
+* ,,Fact!"
-* "Tell me a fact."
+* ,,Tell me a fact."
-* "Tell me a fact about the causes of climate change!"
+* ,,Tell me a fact about the causes of climate change!"

-* "Categories"
+* ,,Categories"
-* "Show me the fact categories"
+* ,,Show me the fact categories"
-* "Can you show me the categories?"
+* ,,Can you show me the categories?"

 If no category is provided it will responde a random fact.

 #### Character

-* "What can you do?"
+* ,,What can you do?"
-* "Can you help me?"
+* ,,Can you help me?"
-* "About"
+* ,,About"

 ## References